So, this is my 162nd post.

 There’s nothing new under the sun.
 Everything I talk about in my blogs is written by many bloggers.

 You’ll likely write about the same thing as others too.

-The only way we can differentiate ourselves from others is therefore not what we say but how we say.
+The only way we can differentiate ourselves from others is not by what we say but by how we say it.

 “Decide why you want to write”

 I want to make my blog a successful business.
-No one can say I lack in desire.
+No one can say I lack desire.

 “Know your audience”

 Knowing is one thing, though.

 Is my “knowing” correct?